 I have been working within the early years education sector for 20 years.
 To get into the field, I enrolled in a BTEC National Diploma in Childhood Studies and started volunteering at a private nursery.
-Throughout my 20-year career I have worked in a variety of settings including a nursery for children with complex needs and disabilities, as a manager in a school-based nursery, leading a school breakfast, after school and holiday club.
+Throughout my 20-year career I have worked in a variety of settings including a nursery for children with complex needs and disabilities, as a manager in a school-based nursery, and leading a school breakfast, after school and holiday club.
 I have also been a Sure Start children’s centre co-ordinator as well as working in the MASH team in children’s social care.

-More recently, I have worked for a local authority’s early years’ service, co-ordinating and delivering training to the city’s early years workforce and, before moving overseas, I was an EYFS Lead and Area Manager for a group of nurseries based in the south east of England.
+More recently, I have worked for a local authority’s early years’ service, co-ordinating and delivering training to the city’s early years workforce and, before moving overseas, I was an EYFS Lead and Area Manager for a group of nurseries based in the southeast of England.

-In parallel, I have also progressed through my own training and qualifications including achieving a Level 5 Diploma in Leadership for the Children’s and Young People’s Workforce and achieved a first in my BA (Hons) degree in Early Childhood.
+In parallel, I have also progressed through my own training and qualifications including achieving a Level 5 Diploma in Leadership for the Children’s and Young People’s Workforce and achieving a first in my BA (Hons) degree in Early Childhood.

 Q: Why early years?
 What do you find to be the most rewarding aspect of working in this field?